-Opportunities are available to complete either a TESOL minor or TESOL endorsement.
+Opportunities are available to complete a TESOL minor.

 Students do not need to have expertise in any other (non-English) language in order to teach English as a second language.
 The TESOL minor is open to students from any major, however students majoring or minoring in Spanish have found the TESOL minor complements their Spanish studies.